minenwerfer/semantic-api/README.md

 In semantic-api the "physical objects" are referred as "collections" and are always things that are stored on databases, and the "abstract concepts" are groups of endpoints that execute logic on a certain context.

-## Features

-- Out of the box user management, logging, file management
+## Out of the box features

+- User management, logging, file management
 - Comprehensive access control
+- Rate limiting for throttling and paid usage
-- Builtin runtime prop validation
+- Runtime payload validation

 ## Getting started